 Conversely, immobilization and pressure on the wound help to prevent keloid regrowth after surgery.
 Examples include magnetic pressure earrings, pressure garments, and external mechanical support using tapes, sheets, and/or garments.
 Such measures need to be prolonged and sustained until the keloid is mature and inactive.
 Keloid scar treatment using neurotoxins can relax the wound edges, reducing dynamic muscle tension.
 This blocks some of the signals telling the keloid to regrow.

 It is absolutely essential to suppress the activity of the keloid before, during, and after surgery.
-No matter how precise and minimalist the surgery, there will be some inflammation during healing that may trigger keloid recurrence.
-Lasers, injections, creams, and even oral medications help to reduce the inflammatory reaction from the skin.
+No matter how precise and minimalist the surgery is, there will be some inflammation during healing that may trigger keloid recurrence.
+Lasers, injections, keloid scar removal creams, and even oral medications help to reduce the inflammatory reaction from the skin.

 While most of the inflammation peaks after surgery and tapers off subsequently, we should not relax too early and stop the suppressive treatments.
 This is a common mistake and one of the top reasons why a keloid grows back after surgery.
 The keloid may look like it is much better or even completely gone after the surgery.
 Don't be fooled!
 The abnormal keloidal healing response remains.
 It is necessary to suppress this until inflammation from the keloid scar removal surgery subsides and the keloid is dormant.
 When in doubt, it is better to continue suppressing the keloid's growth for longer until we are sure that it is no longer active.

 Contrary to what many patients may have been told, keloid scar removal surgery is not pointless.
-In fact, it can often produce faster, better and more complete keloid removal in the right hands.
-The truth is that, like many medical aesthetics treatments, your doctor's experience and skill are key to the results.
+In fact, it can often produce faster, better, and more complete keloid removal in the right hands.
+The truth is that, like many medical aesthetics treatments, your doctor's experience, skill, and judgment are key to the results.

 Surgery is an important tool in our treatment arsenal for keloid removal.
 As you've probably already surmised, many subtle details need to be handled properly for keloid scar removal surgery to succeed.
 Doing surgery haphazardly without paying attention to these important factors may indeed be worthless and might as well not be attempted.
 If you have any questions, please feel free to drop by for a consultation!